-Since 2013, I’ve been enrolled in Sewanee University’s Education for Ministry program.
-We start each year by sharing our Spiritual Autobiographies.
-We don’t share our entire life stories, we each take about ten minutes and share a summary of how God has been at work in our lives through the years.
+Before attending Seminary, I had the pleasure of participating in Sewanee University’s Education for Ministry program.
+We started each year by sharing our Spiritual Autobiographies.
+We didn’t share our entire life stories, we each took about ten minutes and shared a summary of how God had been at work in our lives through the years.

 There are a number of ways to approach this exercise and I’ll include some questions at the end to guide you if you want to give it a try.
 In the meantime, here is an excerpt from my Spiritual Autobiography.
 This excerpt focuses on my relationship with churches/denominations and how that has shaped some of my theology.

 Not everyone’s journey with God happens in a church, but my journey is rooted there.